 These cheesy scalloped potatoes are sliced potato rounds that are cooked in a creamy sauce and then layered with cheese and baked to golden brown perfection.
 An easy, yet impressive side dish that pairs perfectly with any potluck or holiday dinner!
 This easy recipe for scalloped potatoes is one you will want to make again and again.
 Delicious, creamy, cheesy potato perfection!

-My family has actually been enjoying these delicious, creamy scalloped potatoes from Martha Stewart for years.
-These potatoes are the perfect side dish for large gatherings, parties, and holidays.
+Hearty and incredibly delicious, scalloped potatoes are the perfect side dish for large gatherings, parties, and holidays.
 You better believe they always have a place on my Thanksgiving, Christmas and Easter menu!

 Ingredients needed